kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 Possible rollout failure modes:

-- **Version skew (apiserver enabled, kubelet not)**: The apiserver accepts the field, but a kubelet running a version without the feature gate (or without the field) will not honor it.
-Pods schedule and start, but cgroups remain read-only, so workloads that need to create cgroups at runtime will not be able to.
+- **Version skew (apiserver enabled, kubelet not)**: With a scheduler that recognizes the feature, Pods requesting writable cgroups remain `Pending` if no compatible node is available.
-- **Runtime missing CRI support**: If the container runtime does not advertise `cgroup_mount_mode` via the node-level `NodeFeatures`, the kubelet rejects the pod with a clear error and the pod stays in `ContainerCreating`.
-No impact on other pods.
+- **Runtime missing CRI support**: The node does not declare `CgroupOptions`.
+The scheduler excludes it for Pods requesting writable cgroups.
-- **Host missing cgroup v2 or `nsdelegate`**: The kubelet rejects the pod with a validation error indicating the requirement.
-No impact on other pods.
+- **Host missing cgroup v2, `nsdelegate`, or per-Pod cgroups**: The node does not declare `CgroupOptions`.
+The scheduler excludes it, and kubelet admission rejects opted-in Pods that reach it directly.

 Rollback (disabling the feature gate):

 - Disabling the gate on kube-apiserver drops `cgroupOptions` from new Pods, which then use read-only cgroups.
 Operations that require writable cgroups fail.
-- Existing running containers with writable cgroups continue to run with their current mount until the container restarts.
-After restart, if the gate is off, the container starts with read-only cgroups (which may break workloads that depend on writability).
+- Restarting kubelet with the gate disabled terminates Pods requesting writable cgroups; see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).

 No impact on workloads that do not opt in to the feature.